ShixinChen1999/simChiplet/README.md

 ## Run the Simulation

 ### Specify the simulation:
-change the archietcture parameetr in arch.json
+Change the architecture parameters in `arch.json`, making sure that the paths specified in `sim-config.json` are correct.

-make sure your path in the sim-config.json is correct
+Run the simulation with:

     python sim.py -c sim-config.json

-The evalaution results of simulation will stored in report.csv file
+The evaluation results of the simulation will be stored in the `report.csv` file:

     path,sim_ticks,sim_insts,a_lat,max_lat,area,peak_power,total_chiplet_area,total_interposer_area,total_cost,chip_total_cost,max_thermal,avg_thermal
     stats.txt,1159261000,3877396,118450.4,118468,350.918,254.456,348.319233,442.703835,10.740,6.221,45.700000000000045,45.504780273437525